Here is our summary of Google FI - updated for 2023 -

 Summary

-The same Google FI plan would cost me double that and with two lines I would pay $792 MORE per year if I used Google FI – that a hell of a lot of eSIM cards!
-Also you many not want to switch carriers as Google FI uses the T-Mobile network and not Verizon and although in my neck of the woods I get a solid 5G signal with T-Mobile and only LTE with Verizon, traditionally Verizon has had better coverage.
+Also you many not want to switch carriers as Google FI uses the T-Mobile network and not Verizon and although in my neck of the woods I get a solid 5G signal with T-Mobile and only LTE with Verizon, traditionally Verizon has had better coverage in some areas.

 Also I assume Google FI uses T-Mobile partners or network in Europe.
 I have tested a T-Mobile roaming plan for a 7 months stay and I found it to be OK coverage wise but in the past I used an eSIM that used the O2 network in Germany and it appeared to have better coverage.
 So if you are staying in one location for your entire vacation you may find that the coverage to back lacking and an eSIM using O2 would be better.
-Of course we’re biased a little and love eSIMS from Airalo.